Metropolitan Building in Kolkata

 Calcutta may not know it—and if it does it might not care—but there are a number of offshoots of the community flourishing across the globe.

 'My relationship with this city is like that of a spectator watching a man walking across a tightrope.
 Each time you turn around and look you're sure he must have fallen off.
 But no— by some miracle he's still on the line.
 Teetering and swaying but still up there.
 It's fascinating in a morbid sort of way.
 You find yourself getting hooked coming back again and again.
 Each time I come back things are that much worse that much crazier.
 But I keep returning and I guess I always will.'
+The speaker is a middle-aged Bengali who lives and works in New York.
+But in one respect he is representative of a diverse cross-section of people of various backgrounds and occupations who, scattered across the world from Melbourne to Memphis and from Hounslow to Hong Kong, maintain a tenuous but lasting long-distance connection with Calcutta the city they once lived in.

 Perhaps no other place exercises quite the same kind of lure composed of about equal parts of nostalgia and anger.
 With its frailties and foibles its all too human shortcomings and lapses Calcutta is like a rundown old relative—eccentric cantankerous infuriating impossible to live with perhaps but equally impossible to cut oneself off from.